12 Christmas Animals From Around the World

 In some cultures, donkeys are also considered a symbol of fertility and virility.
 Donkeys are among the Christmas animals from around the world.

-They come in various shapes and sizes with very different appearances.
+They come in various shapes and sizes and have very different appearances.
 However, most are brown with a black stripe down their back.

 4. Reindeer